Central Coast Rainforest

 Islands along BC's central coast (Photo by NCC)

-Part of the iconic Great Bear Rainforest, this biological treasure contains biodiversity hotspots like estuaries, which are naturally rare transition zones between fresh and salt water.
-Estuaries are the focus of the Nature Conservancy of Canada's (NCC's) conservation work in this natural area, which spans across the traditional territories of the Heiltsuk, Kitasoo/Xai’Xais, Nuxalk and Wuikinuxv First Nations.
+Part of the iconic Great Bear Rainforest, this area contains biodiversity hotspots like estuaries.
+These are naturally rare transition zones between fresh and salt water.
+Estuaries are the focus of the Nature Conservancy of Canada's (NCC's) work here.
+This natural area spans across the traditional territories of the Heiltsuk, Kitasoo/Xai’Xais, Nuxalk and Wuikinuxv First Nations.

-Traditionally, forestry activity is the major threat along the central coast.
-High-profile, international campaigns to save the Great Bear Rainforest have inspired significant collaboration between governments, Indigenous groups, non-profit organizations and industry.
-Together, these groups are attempting to implement innovative sustainable resource-harvesting practices and to establish new protected areas.
+Traditionally, forestry activity is the major threat along the Central Coast.
+High-profile, international campaigns to save the Great Bear Rainforest have inspired collaboration between governments, Indigenous groups, non-profit organizations and industry.
+Together, these groups are attempting to implement sustainable resource-harvesting practices and to establish new protected areas.

-NCC has been involved in this natural area since the acquisition of the Koeye Estuary Conservation Area in 2005, and in the following decade acquired 1,893 acres (766 hectares) in the natural area.
-The next stage of conservation efforts will prioritize building relationships with local communities to more effectively and strategically protect this remote area's natural values.
+NCC has been involved in this natural area since the acquisition of the Koeye Estuary Conservation Area in 2005.
+In the following decade, NCC acquired 1,893 acres (766 hectares) in the natural area.
+The next stage will prioritize building relationships with local communities to better protect this remote area's natural values.

 Gullchucks forest (Photo by NCC)

 Situated at the head of a watershed, the Ellerslie Lake property protects habitat for grizzly bears, marbled murrelet and northern goshawk.
 Migratory birds use Ellerslie Lake as a stopover on the Pacific Flyway.

 The Gullchucks Estuary brings together huge stands of old-growth coastal rainforest.
 It also boasts a wild salmon-bearing river, a floodplain and estuary that provide habitat for hundreds of coastal species.
 Learn more>